Biomass 101 – What You Need To Know

 • microalgae

-Algae grow in diverse environments, which can be sourced from lakes or reservoirs, water from underground or seawater.
+Algae grow in diverse environments, which can be sourced from lakes or reservoirs, water from underground, or seawater.
 Like land-based plants, certain types of algae can be cultivated as well.
 Depending on the variety, algae can grow in brackish, fresh, or saline water.
-Algae can even be utilized within treatment plants that handle wastewater from agricultural, aquacultural, industrial or municipal sources, along with wastewater generated from drilling for petroleum or natural gas.
+Algae can even be utilized within treatment plants that handle wastewater from agricultural, aquacultural, industrial, or municipal sources, along with wastewater generated from drilling for petroleum or natural gas.

 Examples of biomass from agricultural waste include: